MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessageeditorformat-canonical-property.md

 There are two other ways to enforce the use of TNEF when sending a message.

-- Setting the **dispidUseTNEF** ( [PidLidUseTnef](pidlidusetnef-canonical-property.md)) named property to True on a message indicates TNEF should be included when converting the message from MAPI to MIME/SMTP.
+- Setting the **dispidUseTNEF** ([PidLidUseTnef](pidlidusetnef-canonical-property.md)) named property to True on a message indicates TNEF should be included when converting the message from MAPI to MIME/SMTP.
 Note that **dispidUseTNEF** only applies when the message is sent from a POP3/SMTP mail account, and does not apply when the message is sent by other providers, such as Microsoft Exchange Server. **dispidUseTNEF** overrides the setting in **PR_MSG_EDITOR_FORMAT**.

 - Using the **CCSF_USE_TNEF** flag when calling [IConverterSession::MAPIToMIMEStm](iconvertersession-mapitomimestm.md) to convert an outgoing MAPI message to a MIME stream can also enforce TNEF.
 This applies even if **dispidUseTNEF** is not set.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)